Why have regular smear tests

 - are a woman or trans or non-binary person with a cervix

-- have ever had sex
+- have ever been sexually active

 then you should have regular smear tests.